GENERAL

 The present scheme was established in 1988 but its origins date back to bequests made by local people, Ann Walker in 1667 and Richard Eyans in 1666.

-It derives most of its income from the Old Grammar School and a grazing field, Poor Boys Close.
+It derives most of its income from the Old Grammar School, a listed building dating back to 1837 which is let to the Pre-School, and a small grazing field, Poor Boys Close.
 It has seven trustees who all live locally.

-NOTE: Since 2022 the Charlbury Exhibition Foundation has been undertaking an extensive programme of improvements to the Old Grammar School, a listed building dating back to 1837.
-In particular it has installed high-grade insulation, fitted secondary glazing and replaced the heaters.
-It is grateful for the generous support it has received for that work from Sustainable Charlbury and from the Beer Festival.
+Since 2022 the CEF has been undertaking an extensive programme of improvements to the Old Grammar School.
+In particular it has installed high-grade roof insulation, fitted secondary glazing to the main windows, replaced flourescent-tube lighting by LEDs, and replaced the room heaters and the hot-water system.
+It is grateful for the generous support it has received for that work from Sustainable Charlbury, the Beer Festival and Wilderness.
+The programme is continuing.

 HISTORY